Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Thanks to JohnnyonFlame for gl4es and the necessary packaging to allow this game to run on ArkOS. (https://github.com/JohnnyonFlame/gl4es/tree/sk_hacks)

 ### SDLPoP (Prince of Persia) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: The game is an open-source port and is already included and ready to go.
-Just start SDLPoP from Ports in the emulationstation menu.
+Just start SDLPoP from Ports in the emulationstation menu. \
+Notes: Thanks to [NagyD](https://github.com/NagyD/SDLPoP) for the open-source port of this game which makes this possible.

 ### Sonic 1 (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You must have a copy of the Sonic The Hedgehog Classic Android APK then do the following: